AccelByte/extend-event-handler-csharp/README.md

    - For AGS Shared Cloud customers:
       - Platform Store -> Fulfillment  (Create)

 3. A published AGS Store.
-Take a note of the `item id` which is to be granted after a user in a certain namespace successfully logged in.
+Take a note of the in-game `item id` which is to be granted after a user in a certain namespace successfully logged in.

 ## Setup